vanhoangkha/Networking-fundamentals/Day23_Rapid_Spanning_Tree_Protocol.md

 POINT-TO-POINT PORTS

-- Connect directly to another SWITCH
+- Connect directly to another Switch
 - They function in FULL-DUPLEX
-- You don’t need to configure the INTERFACE as POINT-TO-POINT (it should be detected)
+- You don’t need to configure the Giao diện as POINT-TO-POINT (it should be detected)

 💡 SW1(config-if)# spanning-tree link-type point-to-point